LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Approach

 \subsection{Step \ding{184}: Test Case Creation}

 The test-creation step involves passing each textual test path (from Step~\ding{183}) and the original use-case description to the LLM.
 Figure~\ref{fig:Fig3_2_prompt2} shows the prompt (Prompt \#2), which defines the role, specifies the instructions, and includes a test-case example.
 The LLM produces a complete test case for each test path.
-Any LLM output not conforming to the expected format cannot be rendered correctly in the web interface: In such cases, the LLM is prompted to regenerate the test case, enabling a fully automated workflow.
+Test inputs may contain ``Empty'' or ``None'' entries, indicating that no explicit input value is required for that step.
+Any LLM output not conforming to the expected format cannot be rendered correctly in the web interface: In such cases, the LLM is prompted to regenerate the test case, ensuring strict adherence to the output format, and enabling a fully automated workflow.

 This per-path strategy ensures that the created test cases are internally coherent, directly traceable to a specific execution path in the CFG, and provide comprehensive coverage of the original use case.
 This design enhances clarity, preserves contextual integrity, and ensures semantic completeness.